/

 New to Old Masters

-While some Old Master collectors grew up surrounded by art of the Renaissance, Baroque and Rococo, many others discover Old Masters later on in life.
-If you are new to this field of collecting, let us help you get quickly oriented.
+While some Old Master collectors grew up surrounded by the riches of the Renaissance, Baroque and Rococo, many others discover their passion for old European paintings later in life.
+If you are new to this field of collecting, let us help you get oriented.

 art market 101